Kay's Copy

 • Or would I be angry with God?
 Probably.

 • Would I doubt the existence of God?
-Likely, or at least doubt that any one person or group had the “Truth” about Him
+Likely, or at least doubt that any one book, person or group had the “Truth” about Him.

 • What would help break down defenses enough to give Jesus a chance to show me who He is and how much He loves me?